datacamp/datacamp-metoo-analysis/README.md

 * Fill out the form, agree to the terms, and click "Create your Twitter application"
 * In the next page, click on "API keys" tab, and copy your "API key" and "API secret".
 * Scroll down and click "Create my access token", and copy your "Access token" and "Access token secret".

+### Code
+The code in this repository is released under the [MIT license](LICENSE).
+Read more at the [Open Source Initiative](https://opensource.org/licenses/MIT).
+All text remains the Intellectual Property of DataCamp.
+If you wish to reuse, adapt or remix, get in touch with me at hugo at datacamp com to request permission.